Do Go On - 345 - Dame Julie Andrews

 Like, Jesus Christ.

-Yeah, they perform a song to say goodnight.
+Yeah, they perform a song to say good night.

-That was not good.
+That was real, that was not good.

 That sounded right to me.

-No, it wasn't.
+No, it was it.

-Have you ever had a ghost singer?
+Do you have a ghost singer?

 I have a ghost singer.

-How do you solve a problem like Maria?
+What, how do you solve a problem like Maria?

 Yeah.